stigmee/manifest/README.md

 source using SSH protocol.
 Do not use HTTPS protocol since both manifests are configured to use SSH.

+**Notes:** On Windows you can use `git gui` to install your SSH key. tsrc seems does not seem to manage correctly passphrase (at least for Windows) so let it empty.

 ### Set Stigmee's environment variables

 Save this environment variable in your `~/.bashrc` file (or any equivalent